1. Docs

 Enable the SAML application part 2

-At this point, you’re done configuring Google Workspace, and can move on to completing SAML SSO setup in the Pulumi Cloud.
+At this point, you’re done configuring Google Workspace, and can move on to completing SAML SSO setup in Pulumi Cloud.

-Configuring Your Pulumi Organization
+Configuring your Pulumi organization

-3. Select SAML SSO and Next
+5. Select SAML SSO and then Next.

-Signing in to Pulumi with Google
+Signing in to Pulumi with Google Workspace

-Members of your Google Workspace can now sign into Pulumi.
+Members of your Google Workspace can now sign in to Pulumi.
 Navigate to https://app.pulumi.com/signin/sso/ and enter the name of your Pulumi organization.

 Troubleshooting